yougotwill/sortifiler-core/README.md

 > Get your files sorted. 📚🗂

 ## Description
-An opinionated npm package to sort your files and folders easily.
+An opinionated API to sort your files and folders easily.

-**CLI & Desktop app coming soon! 🚀**
+**Desktop app coming soon! 🚀**

 Everyday you look at your *Desktop/Downloads* folder and think, "Damn I need to clean up this mess". 🤦